-Matrix provides safe spaces for young people to belong.
-Here they can have fun, relax, meet and make friends, as well as connect with their community.
+Matrix provides safe spaces for young people to belong where they have fun, relax, meet and make friends, as well as connect with their community.

 One in six school-aged children has a mental health problem and yet there is an average 10-year delay between young people displaying first symptoms and getting help.